 However, there is a likelihood that the water can become progressively more contaminated if not dealt with in a timely manner.
 This occurs when the water is mixed with other substances or materials when it sits or moves down from an upper floor in the house.
 As a result, this can degrade water from category 1 to category 2 or 3, posing an increased health risk.

 With category 2 water contamination, also called “gray water,” the water is unsafe to drink or come in contact with.
 This water could come from toilet bowl overflows containing only urine, and also discharges from dishwashers and washing machines.

 Like category 1, category 2 water contamination becomes worse the longer if there is no ongoing treatment.
 Failing to deal with the contamination promptly will allow more bacteria to grow in the water, further contaminating it.
 In turn, this can cause it to turn into category 3 water: black water.

 Blackwater is a pathogen and bacteria that can cause serious health issues and even death to humans.
 Examples of black water include sewage backup, toilet overflow containing feces, or rising floodwater from rivers and streams.

 Dealing with black water requires significant safety equipment in order to clean it properly and without potential health risks.
 It is also important to note that anything that black water comes into contact with should be under disposal immediately.

 Complexities of Water Damage

 Water may appear to be a relatively harmless substance in controlled settings.
-When it becomes intrusive and interacts with materials and parts of your house that are not supposed to take on water, you are dealing with dangerous conditions.
+When it becomes intrusive and interacts with materials and parts of your house that are not to take on water, you are dealing with dangerous conditions.
 These conditions can negatively impact the integrity of your home and pose health risks if the water becomes contaminated.